Cryptocurrency as an Investable Asset Class: Coming of Age: ADDITIONAL DISCUSSIONS

 The bulk of this review is about fungible tokens.
-A significant segment of the cryptocurrency market, however, is non-fungible tokens (NFTs). \cite{goetzmann2022non} is the first to construct repeated sales return indices of NFTs and examine their properties. \cite{borri2022economics} provide a comprehensive analysis of the NFT market.
+A significant segment of the cryptocurrency market, however, is non-fungible tokens (NFTs). \cite{goetzmann2022non} are the first to construct repeated sales return indices of NFTs and examine their properties. \cite{borri2022economics} provide a comprehensive analysis of the NFT market.
 They highlight the importance of visual features in cryptocurrency valuation and how it leads to a conspicuous consumption effect in the market.
-Furthermore, \cite{borri2022economics} shows that, due to the high non-fungibility of NFTs, the market is highly segmented, which has implications for returns and investor behaviors in the market. \citet{huang2023selection} document that behavioral biases---such as selection neglect and extrapolative beliefs---play a significant role in NFT pricing. \cite{oh2025investor} document preference-driven herding in NFT primary market sales.
+Furthermore, \cite{borri2022economics} show that, due to the high non-fungibility of NFTs, the market is highly segmented, which has implications for returns and investor behaviors in the market. \citet{huang2023selection} document that behavioral biases---such as selection neglect and extrapolative beliefs---play a significant role in NFT pricing. \cite*{oh2025investor} document preference-driven herding in NFT primary market sales.

-A stream of work examines the so-called dark side of cryptocurrencies, especially in the early years. \cite{foley2019sex} argue that in the early days, the majority of Bitcoin transactions were about illegal activities, but this is recently challenged by \cite{makarov2021blockchain} that show the results of \cite{foley2019sex} are largely driven by double-counting. \cite{griffin2020bitcoin} analyze blockchain and market data to argue that Tether flows timed after market downturns are associated with large Bitcoin price increases during the 2017 boom, consistent with price manipulation. \cite{amiram2022coins} show that abnormal spikes in on-chain transfers around major terrorist attacks carry predictive power for attack timing and highlight chokepoints visible in public ledgers, and \cite{cong2025anatomy} provide an anatomy of crypto-enabled crimes. \cite{li2018cryptocurrency} document pervasive cryptocurrency pump-and-dump episodes that generate brief surges in prices, volume, and volatility followed by rapid reversals, with pre-event run-ups consistent with insider gains at outsiders' expense.
+A stream of work examines the so-called dark side of cryptocurrencies, especially in the early years. \cite*{foley2019sex} argue that in the early days, the majority of Bitcoin transactions were about illegal activities, but this is recently challenged by \cite{makarov2021blockchain} that show the results of \cite*{foley2019sex} are largely driven by double-counting. \cite{griffin2020bitcoin} analyze blockchain and market data to argue that Tether flows timed after market downturns are associated with large Bitcoin price increases during the 2017 boom, consistent with price manipulation. \cite*{amiram2022coins} show that abnormal spikes in on‑chain transfers around major terrorist attacks carry predictive power for attack timing and highlight chokepoints visible in public ledgers, \cite{cong2025anatomy} provide an anatomy of crypto-enabled crimes and identify ransomware as the dominant activity, while \cite{cong2023dark} review crypto-related scams, including Ponzi schemes and ``rug pulls'' in decentralized projects and token offerings. \cite*{li2018cryptocurrency} document pervasive cryptocurrency pump‑and‑dump episodes that generate brief surges in prices, volume, and volatility followed by rapid reversals, with pre‑event run‑ups consistent with insider gains at outsiders’ expense.